Our team is here to help you in a safe and caring environment with the challenges of life

 erichartley@liveoakcounselingcenter.org

 Eric is a Licensed Independent Social Worker for Advanced and Clinical Practice who came to Live Oak Counseling Center in 2016 after more than 30 years in the mental health field.
 He began this work at William S. Hall Psychiatric Institute where he worked with adolescents.
 He next worked for nine years in the Intermediate Care Unit at the Women's Correctional Center.
-After that he returned to the mental health system in community mental health as Adult Services Coordinator and then director of the Fairfield County Mental Health Clinic, a sattelite of Columbia Area Mental Health Center.
-His most recent incarnation is here at Live Oak where he works with adults and adolescents.
+After that he returned to the mental health system in community mental health as Adult Services Coordinator and then director of the Fairfield County Mental Health Clinic, a satellite of Columbia Area Mental Health Center.
+His most recent incarnation is working with adults and adolescents here at Live Oak.
+In addition to providing therapy, Eric is an approved supervisor for those seeking the license of Licensed Independent Social Worker.

 Linda Olson